-Airlink offers convenient direct flights between Jo’burg to Pemba on Mondays, Wednesday, Fridays and Saturdays.
+Airlink offers convenient direct flights between Johannesburg and Pemba on Mondays, Wednesday, Thursdays, Fridays and Saturdays.
+Direct flights also offered to Vilankulo daily, from either OR Tambo or from Nelspruit.
 Benefits for Airlink travellers include Voyager Miles and convenient interline connections with SAA, their Star Alliance partner flights and other international carriers both locally and globally, making Pemba and the stunning Quirimbas Archipelago even more accessible!

 Mozambique GSA have specially reduced IT fares on all the airlines, so please contact us for the best rates on fly-in packages.